 An EPO is granted in emergency situations at any time (24 hours a day, 7 days a week).
 It is granted by a justice of the peace or a Provincial Court judge.

-An EPO usually states that the abuser cannot contact the victim and cannot go near certain places where the victim goes regularly.
-An EPO can also give the abused person exclusive occupation of a residence if the abuser and the abused person live together.
+An EPO usually states that the person causing harm cannot contact the person experiencing abuse or go near certain places where they regularly go.
+An EPO can also give the person experiencing abuse exclusive occupation of a residence if they and the person causing harm live together.

-Once an EPO has been issued by the court, a copy of the order will be given to the abuser, usually by the police or a process server.
-Once the abuser has a copy of the EPO, the abuser must comply with the order.
-If the abuser does not comply with the order, the abused person can contact the police.
+Once an EPO has been issued by the court, a copy of the order will be given to the person causing harm, usually by the police or a process server.
+Once they have a copy of the EPO, they must comply with the order.
+If the person causing harm does not comply with the order, the protected person can contact the police.

 An EPO is reviewed within nine working days after it is granted.
-At that time, the order can be cancelled or confirmed or a QBPO can be issued instead.
+At that time, the order can be cancelled or confirmed or a KBPO can be issued instead.

 To get an EPO, contact your local police or victim services agency.
 You can also contact Legal Aid Alberta’s Emergency Protection Order Program for free advice and assistance.